n-j-p/AoC2024/README.md

 Day 17: I really have no idea how to approach part 2.

 Day 18: no testing, and brute force for part 2 :-O

+I got 42* by the end of the timed competition (+24 hours after last puzzle release).